 - Visual Studio Code – I use Visual Studio Code for everything from editing scripts to writing and editing code.
 It is an indispensable tool that can be adapted for so many use cases.

-- Tresorit – Tresorit replaced Dropbox from my previous list.
-End-to-end security at its core was one of reasons, also, it’s easy to share files between machines as well as with colleagues.
+- Tresorit – Tresorit replaced Dropbox over a year ago!
+End-to-end security at its core was one of the reasons, also, it’s easy to share files between machines as well as with colleagues.